Tachometer rollover in 2026: what you’re at risk of and how to check your car before you buy it

 Who is responsible for the tachometer reversal?

-The original owner of the vehicle may be liable for a rolled tachometer if he or she ordered the adjustment, the car dealer or other dealer who sells the vehicle and knows about the rolled tachometer, the importer of the used car from abroad, or the mechanic who adjusted the tachometer.
+The original owner of the vehicle may be liable for a spun tachometer if he or she ordered the adjustment, the car dealer or other dealer who sells the vehicle and knows about the spun tachometer, the importer of the used vehicle from abroad, or the mechanic who adjusted the tachometer.

 What is legally relevant is whether the person knew or could have known that the speedometer did not show the true condition.
 If, for example, a car dealer defends itself by claiming that it did not know about the rollover without even carrying out a basic check of the speedometer, such a defence may be very difficult to sustain.